Hulmify/Zara-The-Legal-Advisor/README.md

-# FastAPI Legal Assistant API
+# Zara: The Legal Advisor

 ## Overview